CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/vscode/use_vscode.md

 ## Running Tests

-After running the setup script for VSCode, the testing interface from the VSCode python extension will show in your quick access side menu and will present you with all available unit tests.
+After running the [setup script](../setup_script) for VSCode, the testing interface from the VSCode python extension will be shown in your quick access side menu and will present you with all available unit tests.
 You can then simply click the test or group of test you want to run and hit the `play` button to run the tests.

 !!! warning
     Do not forget to first launch the appropriate [Pytest Dependency](#pytest-dependencies) from the tasks otherwise all the tests will fail.